AlexSwensen/circleci-api/docs/index.md

 # Not Maintained

-This is a placeholder page. this would have been the docs for a circleci api package.
+This is a placeholder page.
+This would have been the docs for a circleci api package.

-since GitHub Actions released, i no longer have intentions of completing this project beyond its current state.
+Since GitHub Actions released, I no longer have intentions of completing this project beyond its current state.

+Pull Requests are welcome.